LXShades/LXCommonMultiplayer/README.md

 Although public-facing, this toolset currently comes with no warranty or instruction manual.
 Code should be considered beta, with inline documentation and usage examples under occasional ongoing development.
 However, it is majorly functional, and ready to be tweaked to suit a multiplayer project's needs and accelerate development.

 # Mirror Features and License
-Features in the Mirror subfolder rely on a custom Mirror fork, which may or may not suit your needs (although I personally recommend it, having tested the other free options as well).
+Features in the Mirror subfolder rely on a custom Mirror fork, which may or may not suit your needs.
 You can grab this fork [here](https://github.com/LXShades/Mirror).
 All Mirror code is held [under an MIT License](https://github.com/LXShades/Mirror/blob/master/LICENSE), which is not identical to this repo's license but still highly permissive (read it!).

 To remove this dependency and related features, **delete the Mirror folder**.
 The remaining tools will still be available for you to use.
-(I personally recommend Mirror, having tried several of the current free options in realistic game contexts.)

 # Remaining License
 Free, free, free!
 Creative Commons Zero v1.0 means you can use this code for any diddly-darn old thing you want, no credit required, no strings attached.
 You just aren't allowed to sue me when it breaks. ;)